A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Conclusions

 \section{Conclusions}

-In this work, we present a unified, token- and layer-wise comparison of representation flow in TBMs and SSMs, revealing opposing oversmoothing trajectories: TBMs homogenize early then recover, while SSMs preserve early token uniqueness but converge to homogenization deeper.
-This divergence explains why both architectures perform well on language tasks yet fail differently as context grows, reframing the question from ``which architecture is better'' to how each routes and re-encodes information across layers.
-Our analysis also provides practical diagnostics, showing that intermediate layers often contain the most usable knowledge, and that layerwise probes, combined with Sm/St and inter-token similarity metrics, can detect failures before deployment.
-These insights motivate targeted interventions, including intermediate supervision, contrastive regularization, contractive constraints, and hybrid SSM-TBM designs, and inform stable scaling strategies.
-Finally, we introduce a reproducible toolkit of similarity measures, stability bounds, and layerwise analysis frameworks, offering a foundation for future work on multi-modal tasks, hybrid architectures, and robust long-context modeling.
+We present a unified token- and layer-wise comparison of representation flow in TBMs and SSMs, revealing opposing oversmoothing trajectories: TBMs homogenize early then recover, while SSMs preserve early token uniqueness but converge to homogenization deeper.
+This divergence explains why both architectures can perform well yet fail differently as context grows, shifting the focus from ``which is better'' to how each routes and re-encodes information across depth.
+Our analysis also yields practical diagnostics: intermediate layers often contain the most usable knowledge, and combining layerwise probes with $V_\text{loc}$/$V_\text{glob}$ and inter-token similarity metrics can flag failures before deployment.
+These findings motivate targeted interventions (e.g., intermediate supervision, contrastive regularization, contractive constraints) and suggest a concrete hybrid design principle: place SSM blocks early to preserve token diversity, then apply attention blocks late to reintroduce global mixing.
+A natural next step is to implement and systematically evaluate such hybrids under controlled long-context benchmarks to validate these design choices.
+Finally, we provide a reproducible toolkit of similarity measures, variance-based analysis, and layer-wise evaluation to support future work on multimodal tasks, hybrid architectures, and long-context modeling.